yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/GPT_series.md

 ### GPT-1 Fine Tuning

 To pretrained GPT model can be adopted for different downstream tasks by modifying the inputs format or adding minimal component accordingly.  a task-specific format and then adding minimal component to process the output to get task-specific predictions.
-As summarized in \autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:fig:gptarch},
+As summarized in {numref}`chapter_foundation_fig_gpt_gpt_architecture`,
 * For **sequence tasks** such as text classification, the input is passed through the network as-is, and the output linear layer takes the last activation to make a classification decision.
 * For **sentence-pair tasks** such as textual entailment, the input that is made up of two sequences is marked with a delimiter, which helps the pre-trained model to know which part is premise or hypothesis in the case of textual entailment.
 Finally, the output linear layer takes the last activation to make a classification decision.
 * For **sentence vector similarity tasks**, we use the model to encode the two differently-ordered sentence pairs separately into two sequence representations, which are added element-wise before being fed into the linear output layer.